 How to make an accident report in construction

-Creating a comprehensive accident report on a construction site involves a few key steps.
+Creating a comprehensive and effective accident report for a construction site is crucial for ensuring safety, compliance, and continuous improvement.
+It involves a few key steps, which we have detailed below:

 When should an accident report be made?